skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 I knew they probably wouldn't abandon Endo.
 (But just to be clear:
 Endo is my character when I'm not the DM, and I was fully prepared to lose him if they didn't.
 I would never have forced them to rescue him.)
-Once they recued him he gave them the quest hook of looking for the prince, and I suspected they would bite.
+Once they rescued him he gave them the quest hook of looking for the prince, and I suspected they would bite.
 It took them a while, but they did.
 I gave them the book of Norvus, knowing Enoch would translate the sucker.